openvinotoolkit/model_server/docs/model_server_grpc_api_kfs.md

 Check KServe documentation for more [details](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md#inference-1).

-> **Note:**
-Inference supports putting tensor buffers either in `ModelInferRequest`'s [`InferTensorContents`](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/grpc_predict_v2.proto#L155) and [`raw_input_contents`](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/grpc_predict_v2.proto#L202).
+> **NOTE**: Inference supports putting tensor buffers either in `ModelInferRequest`'s [`InferTensorContents`](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/grpc_predict_v2.proto#L155) and [`raw_input_contents`](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/grpc_predict_v2.proto#L202).
 There is no support for BF16 data type and there is no support for using FP16 in `InferTensorContents`.
 In case of sending raw images jpeg files BYTES data type should be used and data should be put in `InferTensorContents`'s `bytes_contents`.

 ## See Also